-12.9.
-OBJECTIVE 9: SOCIO-ECONOMIC IMPACT: PROVISION OF A CREMATORIUM FACILITY.
+12.11.OBJECTIVE 11: SOCIO-ECONOMIC IMPACT: PROVISION OF A CREMATORIUM FACILITY.

 Impact Management Objective: Maintaining a functional and efficient facility to cater to the needs of the community.
 Potential impact(s) to be promoted.
-Potential impact(s) to be promoted.
+Improved access to cremation services for the surrounding communities such as Blouberg, Atlantis, Table View, Milnerton and the broader City of Cape Town.
 Meeting the demand for crematorium services in the City of Cape Town that can be utilized by other municipalities given that it is privately owned.
 Relieves the burden on other cremation facilities in the City of Cape Town ensuring that the local municipality is able to sustain the current demand, to support its residents' needs.
 Utilizing space in an appropriate manner, contributing to smart land use in an urban area.
 Impact Management Outcome Improved quality of life.
 IMPACT MANAGEMENT ACTIONS Enhancement measures Responsible party Time period Positive impact therefore mitigation is not required.
-Developer Operational phase Performance Indicator Meeting the need for cremation services within the municipality.
+Developer Operational phase Performance Indicator Meeting the need for cremation services within the municipalit Promoting economic growth and interest for the municipality c are available.